Module Lwt_unix.IO_vectors

 - since 4.2.0

-system_limit : ``int option
+valsystem_limit : ``int option

 Some systems limit the number of I/O vectors that can be passed in a

-single call to their writev
+single call to their writev or readv system calls.
+On those systems,

-, this value is equal to Some n
+if the limit is n, this value is equal to Some n.
+On systems without

-such a limit, the value is equal to None
+such a limit, the value is equal to None.

 Unless you need atomic I/O operations, you can ignore this limit.
 The